 If you're using fresh corn, throw them in the microwave with a paper towel on top for about 3 minutes.
 Remove the kernels, add a tablespoon of butter.
 If you're using frozen corn, just microwave for 30 seconds, and add butter.

-Top your avocado toast with some of this buttered corn, crumbly cotija cheese, and a dash of red pepper flakes.
+Top your avocado toast with some of this buttered corn, crumbly cotija cheese (or one of these cotija substitutes!) and a dash of red pepper flakes.
 If you have some red onions on hand, pickle them with some salt water, and add for a delicious kick.
 Ready to rock and roll!

 🍲 Korean Cauliflower Toast